-- (1) Persons licensed to offer sports betting may accept wagers on those sports events and leagues approved by the Commission, which shall be reflected on the Official Sports Betting Catalog of Events and Wagers. - (2) Where a sports league is authorized, persons licensed to offer sports betting may accept wagers on all sports events conducted by such sports league, where the sports event is of the kind generally conducted by that league. - (3) The Director or designee shall post the Official Sports Betting Catalog of Events and Wagers on the Division website.
-As new events and/or leagues are authorized, the Director or designee shall update the Official Sports Betting Catalog of Events and Wagers, and inform the Master, Sports Betting Operator and Internet Sports Betting Operator licensees and applicable sports governing bodies of those changes.
-Unless otherwise stated by these Rules, all approved sports events or wagers may be offered by all Sports Betting Operators.
+- (1) Persons licensed to offer sports betting may accept wagers on those sports events and leagues approved by the Commission, which shall be reflected on an Authorized Sports Betting Sports Events, Leagues or Bets List. - (2) Where a sports league is authorized, persons licensed to offer sports betting may accept wagers on all sports events conducted by such sports league, where the sports event is of the kind generally conducted by that league. - (3) The Director or designee shall post on the Division website a list of authorized sports events, leagues and bets.
+As new events and/or leagues are authorized per 1 CCR 207- 2 (5.2), the Director or designee shall update the list of Authorized Sports Betting Sports Events, Leagues and Bets List, and inform the Master, Sports Betting Operator and Internet Sports Betting Operator licensees and applicable sports governing bodies of those changes.
+New sports events approved by the Division based on requests received from a Sports Betting Operation are considered approved for all Sports Betting Operations and will be noticed in accordance with this Rule.

-5.2 Requests to authorize new Sports Events.
+5.2 Application to authorize new Sports Events.

-- (1) Sports betting licensees may request that the Division, through the authority delegated by the Commission, authorize sports events, leagues or bets not already authorized and included on the Official Sports Betting Catalog of Events and Wagers.
-The request must be approved prior to any licensee offering the new event or wager to the public.
-Requests made less than three (3) business days before a new even for which the request is made may be denied at the Division's discretion. - (2) The request shall be in a form as specified by the Division, including: - (a) The name of the sports governing body; and - (b) A description of its policies and procedures regarding event integrity. - (3) Where a sports betting licensee wishes to authorize a sports event conducted by an approved sports league of a type not generally conducted by that sports league, the Division may contact the sport's governing body for input. - (4) The Director or Director's designee will consider the request, all provided materials and any relevant input from the sport's governing body or conductor of the sports event prior to authorizing a sports event, league or portion of a sport or athletic event.
-The wager being requested must meet the following criteria before the request may be approved: - (a) The outcome is not determined solely by chance; - (b) The outcome can be verified; - (c) The event generating the outcome is conducted in a manner that ensures sufficient integrity controls exist so the outcome can be trusted; - (d) The outcome is not affected by any bet placed; and - (e) The event is conducted in conformity with all applicable laws.
+- (1) Sports betting licensees may request the Commission authorize sports events, leagues or bets not already authorized and included on the Authorized Sports Betting Events and Leagues and Bets List.
+Licensees must apply prior to offering the new event or wager to the public.
+Licensees must submit the application at least 72 hours prior to any new scheduled event requested. - (2) The application shall be in a form as specified by the Division, including: - (a) The name of the sports governing body; and - (b) A description of its policies and procedures regarding event integrity.

+- (3) Where a sports betting licensee wishes to authorize a sports event conducted by an approved sports league, of a type not generally conducted by that sports league, the Division may contact the sports governing body for input. - (4) The Director or Director's designee will consider the following factors prior to authorizing a sports event, league or portion of a sport or athletic event: - (a) Any relevant input from the sports governing body or conductor of the sports event; - (b) Whether the outcome is determined solely by chance; - (c) Whether the outcome can be verified; - (d) Whether the event generating the outcome is conducted in a manner that ensures sufficient integrity controls exist so the outcome can be trusted; - (e) That the outcome is not affected by any bet placed; and - (f) Whether the event is conducted in conformity with all applicable laws.